Classic female blues: Decline and revival

 By 1928, the popularity of the classic blues style was waning.
 With the success of the first commercial recordings of Blind Lemon Jefferson in 1926, a more "down-home", less urbane form of blues became popular, typically performed by men accompanying themselves on guitar or piano.
 The effect of the Great Depression on black vaudeville and the recording industry, and also the trend toward swing music in the 1930s, ended the careers of most of the classic blues singers.
-Some, like Ethel Waters, adapted to changing musical styles; some, like Lucille Hegamin and Sara Martin, subsequently worked mainly outside the entertainment field; others, like Hattie McDaniel and Edith Wilson, became successful actors in film and radio.
+Some, such as Ethel Waters, adapted to changing musical styles; some others, including Lucille Hegamin and Sara Martin, subsequently worked mainly outside the entertainment field; while Hattie McDaniel and Edith Wilson, became successful actors in film and radio.
 Bessie Smith died in a car crash in 1937, at the age of 41.
-Lionel Hampton was quoted as saying, "Had she lived, Bessie would've been right up there on top with the rest of us in the Swing Era."
+Lionel Hampton was quoted as saying, "Had she lived, Bessie would've been right up there on top with the rest of us in the Swing Era".

 With the downturn in the popularity of female blues singers, beginning about 1933 and 1934, some of these artists began performing and recording what became swing blues.
-Singers like Lil Johnson and Lucille Bogan started recording for the ARC group of cheaper labels and for Decca Records (after late 1934).
+Singers including Lil Johnson and Lucille Bogan started recording for the ARC group of cheaper labels and for Decca Records (after late 1934).
 Other 1920s female blues singers who later made swing blues records include Victoria Spivey, Ida Cox, and Bertha "Chippie" Hill.

 In the 1960s, a revival of interest in the blues brought Sippie Wallace, Alberta Hunter, Edith Wilson and Victoria Spivey back to the concert stage.
 In 1961, Spivey started her own record label, Spivey Records.
 In addition to recording herself, she recorded Lucille Hegamin, Memphis Slim, Lonnie Johnson among others.